Mahmoud-56/ChIP-seq/README.md

 # ChIP-seq Data Processing Pipeline

 This is a ChIP-seq processing pipeline, written in bash, that includes the retrieval, quality control, alignment, and peak calling of ChIP-seq datasets using public SRA IDs.
-The analysis was adopted by the ChIP-seq section in the Biostar Handbook written by Ming Tang.
+The analysis was adopted from the Biostar Handbook, ChIP-seq tutorial, written by Ming Tang.

 https://divingintogeneticsandgenomics.com/files/book_chapters/biostar_handbook_chapter.pdfChIP-seq